xgandibleux/GravityMachine/src/README.md

 - `GMmain.jl` version under development (January 2022)
 - others | `testCones.jl` code for displaying the cones
 - others | `testDirections`code for computing the directions
-- obsolete | vRefactoring2021 | `gravityMachineV4.jl` minimalist version (starting point of the refactoring)
+- obsolete | vRefactoring2021 | `gravityMachineV4.jl` starting point of the refactoring
 - obsolete | vConferences2021 | `SPA_GM.jl` very first version used for talks presented in 2021

 ***